Your Guide to the Best MIG Welders for Any Budget

-Whether you're a welding beginner or a more advanced enthusiast this guide will help you focus your buying choices on the best MIG welders for the money.
+Whether you’re a beginner or a more advanced enthusiast, this guide will help focus your buying choices on the best MIG welders for the money.

-These are inexpensive, but handy, starter-kit machines.
-Usually weighing under 40 pounds, they are portable and ready at a moment's notice to handle repairs and small projects.
+These are inexpensive, handy, beginner machines.
+Usually weighing under 40 pounds, they are portable and always ready to handle minor repairs and welding projects.

-In less time than it takes to “MacGyver” a fix using screws, duct tape, or some miracle epoxy, you can make a permanent repair to a broken fence gate, lawn mower deck, or to most metal items around your home or business.
+In less time than it takes to “MacGyver” a fix using screws, duct tape, or some miracle epoxy, you can make a permanent repair to a broken fence gate, lawn mower deck, or most any metal item around your home, farm, or business.

 Once you’ve caught up with all your maintenance work, it’s time to move on to making useful improvements and modifications to items around your home.
 You may even try your hand at creating decorative artwork from scrap or unusual metal pieces, or learn to build functional and attractive furniture.

-For the home-use or hobbyist welder, completion of only one or two simple projects will easily offset the low cost of a basic welder in this price range.
+For the home-use or hobby welder, completion of only one or two simple projects will easily offset the low cost of a basic MIG welder in this price range.

-While the ability to run from 120-volt power is key to making basic MIG welders portable and convenient to use, there are some limitations you'll want to keep in mind.
+While the ability to run from 120-volt power is key to making a basic MIG welder portable and convenient to use, there are some limitations you’ll want to keep in mind.

-Weak work clamps that don’t make a secure connection to the workpiece are common complaints with basic MIG welders.
+Weak work clamps that don’t connect to the workpiece are a common complaint with basic MIG welders.
 Loose connections cause high resistance and result in heat.

 Be sure to check the clamp and cable for excessive warmth during use.
 Inadequate clamps are easy to replace with sturdier versions.